 Marie Bartlett will be reading from her new novel, "Pearl, MD" at 3 p.m.
 March 15 at Blue Ridge Books in Waynesville.

-Bartlett’s historical novel “Pearl, MD” explores the conflict women faced within the rigid roles set for them by nineteenth century society.
+Bartlett’s historical novel explores the conflict women faced within the rigid roles set for them by nineteenth century society.
 The book’s themes are tolerance, forgiveness and the ability to face some of life’s toughest choices.

 Taylor and Seale Publishing, of Daytona Beach, Florida, published the book.
 “Pearl, MD” can be purchased for $14.95 through the publisher, Barnes&Noble.com, Amazon.com or download the e-book on the Kindle.
 A percentage of all her book proceeds will be donated to the Eblen Foundation to help support their many charitable programs.